dcangulo/davidangulo.xyz/_posts/2022-12-24-how-to-convert-char-to-int-in-c-c++.md

 ---
+categories: ['General Programming']
 tags: ['C', 'C++']
+title: 'How To Convert Char To Int in C/C++'
 ---
 I have encountered a problem when taking CS50's Problem Set 1 where I need to convert a `char` number to `int`.